Stoner19/BismuthTools/README.md

 Note: Make sure you delete your existing miner.db file before you run this update of the tool

+Version 0.41 Changes 07/04/2017

+1. Bug fix in miners.db rebuild

+Note: Make sure you delete your existing miner.db file before you run this update of the tool

 Future Improvements:

 1. Deliver future executable releases using an installer program